oscarvargash/CFP_Mapping/Species Specific Code/Krameria erecta.md

 This download contains a file named "Krameria_erecta_geo.csv"

-After completeing the download, place the data set into the folder assocaioed with the directory.
+After completing the download, place the data set into the folder associated with the directory.
 So that you can access it through R.

+The name of may vary, if so just replace "krameria_erecta_geo.csv" with the name of the file located on your computer.
 ```
 data <- read.csv("Krameria_erecta_geo.csv")
 ```
-the file may be a .xlsx, if so just change .csv to .xlsx in the line above

 Set Krameria erecta as an variable
 ```